Rhetoric Panel Proposal for Rhetoric Society of America 2022

 —Martin Heidegger, Poetry, Language, Thought (1971)

-Each of these rhetorical outgrowths shares a nucleus of response-ability, the rhetor’s responsibility to respond to others—to the infinity of difference, returning to Levinas—in ways which far exceed persuasion toward some useful or advantageous end.
-The necessity of responsible response in and through language in all its forms and mediums is of no clearer and greater importance than it is now.
+Each of these rhetorical outgrowths shares a nucleus of response-ability, the rhetor’s responsibility to respond to others—to the infinity of difference, returning to Levinas—in ways which far exceed persuasion toward some advantageous end.
+The necessity of responsible response is of no greater importance than it is now in a (post)pandemic.
 In precarious political and ecological times, this panel calls for theoretical and/or practical approaches to moving rhetoric beyond persuasion.
-Such approaches may include and/or exceed these topics, genres, methods, and approaches:
+Such approaches may include and/or exceed these topics, genres, methods, and frameworks:

 - Rhetorical listening